apinf/api-guidelines/documentation.md

 For APInf developer point of view an API consists of two or more files.

-In swagger object definition file the swagger object is defined, attached and a route for swagger is defined.
+* In **swagger object definition file** the swagger object is defined, attached and a route for swagger is defined.

-In functionality and swager metadata files the actual functionality is implemented and the swagger metadata is defined for each endpoint in swagger attribute.
+* In **functionality and swager metadata files** the actual functionality is implemented and the swagger metadata is defined for each endpoint in swagger attribute.

-At the moment there are two APIs implemented.
+At the moment there are following APIs implemented.

 **Catalog API** contains API management functionality.